 The employer contributions for the Teachers' Retirement System (TRS) are funded by the State on behalf of the participating municipal employers.
 Therefore, these employers are considered to be in a special funding situation and the State is treated as a non-employer contributing entity as defined by GASB 68.
 As a result, the State reports a liability, deferred outflows of resources and deferred inflows of resources, and expenses.
 Additionally, the autonomous Component Units that benefit from the services provided by employees of the State are considered, as defined by GASB 68 as non-employer contributing entities.
-As such they report a liability, deferred outflows of resources and deferred inflows of resources, and expenses as a result of being statutorily required to contribute to SERS.
+As such they report a liability, deferred outflows of resources and deferred outflows of resources and deferred outflows of resources as a result of being statutorily required to contribute to SERS.